Chapter 3 - Cancer

 Physical activity has been shown to improve cancer patients’ quality of life during the rehabilitation phase and should therefore be encouraged.12 - 16

-Physical activity and palliative care: Despite a small evidence base, intervention studies are promising and support the use of physical activity in patients with advanced stages of cancer.17-20
+Physical activity and palliative care: Despite a small evidence base, intervention studies are promising and support the use of physical activity in those with advanced stages of cancer.17-20

 Benefits demonstrated include: